PostHog/posthog.com/contents/blog/making-something-people-want.md

 We set up a [community Slack](../slack) group.

-With each customer that would join, we'd create a private channel.
+When new customers joined, we'd create a private channel.
 In the early days when we were a team of two, this is where users went from my responsibility, to Tim's.

 This made us feel very close with users.

 We realized we had to _act_ on feedback/bugs and feature requests.
 We knew that if we acted on them, we'd get more, which means we'd make more progress.
 If we didn't do this, then users would stop giving us feedback and we'd die!

-4. Repeat
+### 4. Repeat

 For every new feature, we aimed to get a few early adopter users on it, and through the above loop.
-Every time we did so, this led to bug reports, UX improvements or something totally different.
+Every time we did, this led to bug reports, UX improvements, or something unexpected.
 A bit like QA-ing a pull request.

 It is _much _ better to ship like this, rather than shipping in isolation.
 With this approach, what you build will be much more likely to work, and you'll gain a far deeper understanding of your customers too.